TypeScriptADK-TS

 All exhausted → Error propagates

-Each fallback model also gets the full retry cycle before moving to the next.
+Each fallback model gets the full retry cycle before moving to the next.
+After a request completes, the next request starts fresh with the primary model (no "sticky" fallback).

 OptionTypeDefaultDescription